CyberCrime-Stoppers/Proton-Drive-Utilities/README.md

 in the sense you know that your in control of your data and whats transmited over the internet - the developer has no desire on accessing or collect anything. source code is available to read any time.

 Thank You!
 If you want to buy me a coffee you can. you can support me any time.

+If you like to give me ideas on what to add - anything can help to better this app. for all linux users.
+Thank You!

+giving on ideas -
-you can always email me:
+you can always email me: give-me-ideas@mailservices2.simplelogin.com